weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 - `dynamicEfMax` sets an upper bound on the list length.
 - `dynamicEfFactor` sets a range for the list.

-To keep search accuracy high, the `dynamic ef` value stays above `dynamicEfMin` even if the query limit is small enough to suggest a lower value.
+To keep search accuracy high, the actual dynamic `ef` value stays above `dynamicEfMin` even if the query limit is small enough to suggest a lower value.

-To keep search speed reasonable even when retrieving large result sets, the `dynamic ef` value is limited to `dynamicEfMax`.
+To keep search speed reasonable even when retrieving large result sets, the dynamic `ef` value is limited to `dynamicEfMax`.
 Weaviate doesn't exceed `dynamicEfMax` even if the query limit is large enough to suggest a higher value.
-If `dynamicEfMax` is higher than the query limit, `dynamicEfMax` does not have any effect.
-In this case, the `dynamic ef` value is the limit.
+If the query limit is higher than `dynamicEfMax`, `dynamicEfMax` does not have any effect.
+In this case, dynamic `ef` value is equal to the query limit.

 To determine the length of the ANN list, Weaviate multiples the query limit by `dynamicEfFactor`.
 The list range is modified by `dynamicEfMin` and `dynamicEfMax`.